umbraco/UmbracoDocs/umbraco-cloud/frequently-asked-questions.md

 ### Can I move my site from Umbraco Cloud?

 Yes, you can.
 Umbraco Cloud uses the same Umbraco version that you can download and use on your own.
-So if you decide that Umbraco Cloud isn’t right for you or your sites then you can clone your site, restore your data locally, and delete your Umbraco Cloud project.
+If you decide that Umbraco Cloud isn’t right for you then you can take some actions on your own.
+You can clone your site, restore your data locally, and delete your Umbraco Cloud project.
 We’ll be sad to see you go, but we understand there is a huge variety in requirements so we support and encourage you to choose the best solution for your specific site needs.

 ### Can I move my existing site to Umbraco Cloud?